miry/medup/README.md

 - [ ] Installation process
 - [ ] Clean code
 - [ ] Standardize logging
-- [ ] Save in Markdown format with correct images
 - [ ] Extract Medium API to a separate shard
 - [ ] Create posts from local Markdown articles
 - [ ] Update a post content from local files